Notes on the Geography of Nigeria: Lagos

 One vestige: Mr Biggs is a fast-food chain that belongs to the UAC.

-Hard to believe that post-Independence Lagos Island saw the construction of a stylish hotel.
-Here's what's left of the Bristol.
+Post-Independence Lagos Island saw the construction of a stylish hotel, the Bristol.
+Here's what's left of it.
 A guide from 1975 reports that "the hotel is favoured for its location in the centre of the main shopping and business area of Lagos Island."

 No longer: the hotel is closed.
 A journalist recalls that he "stayed there on my first visit in 1964, when it was still an establishment of reputation, and thought nothing of walking along Broad Street to go to the Daily Times office that was maybe ten minutes away."